 Credit cards can help you build credit, but there are a few rules you must follow to avoid going into debt.

-Money expert Clark Howard says that without credit, you could be punished in many areas of your life: Higher interest rates on loans, more expensive insurance premiums and denied employment if a company checks your credit report.
+Money expert Clark Howard says that if you don’t have credit, you could suffer in many areas of your financial life.
+If there’s nothing listed on your credit report, you could face higher interest rates on loans, more expensive insurance premiums and even be denied employment.

-In this article, we’ll review Clark’s credit card philosophy and how to use plastic the right way.
-Let’s get started…
+In this article, we’ll review Clark’s credit card philosophy and how to use credit cards the right way.

 1. Have at Least Two Credit Cards